Join Us For The Net Neutrality Day Of AdvocacyRSVP For September 27-28

 How Does Public Knowledge Train Advocates?

-Public Knowledge trains public interest fellows with a learn-by-doing approach at Public Knowledge’s location in Washington DC.
-Graduate fellows are immersed in internet, communications, and intellectual property policy making, including taking a leading role on an issue or issues, planning strategy, participating in meetings on Capitol Hill, agencies, and with other public interest groups and allies, engaging with the public through press and social media, culminating in an understanding and facility to advocate for the public interest that will position the fellow to be a leader in the public interest community.
+Public Knowledge trains public interest fellows with a learn-by-doing approach at our location in Washington DC.
+Graduate fellows are immersed in internet, communications, and intellectual property policy making, including taking a leading role on an issue or issues, planning strategy, participating in educational meetings on Capitol Hill, agencies, and with other public interest groups and allies, engaging with the public through press and social media, culminating in an understanding and facility to advocate for the public interest that will position the fellow to be a leader in the public interest community.
 Public Knowledge also hosts summer interns who assist on the same projects.

 What are the Essential Responsibilities of a Fellow?